FAA again delays completion of SpaceX environmental review - NewsBreak

 FAA again delays completion of SpaceX environmental review

-HARLINGEN, Texas ( ValleyCentral ) – The Federal Aviation Administration (FAA) has once again delayed the completion of SpaceX’s Programmatic Environmental Assessment (PEA).WATCH: Musk gives Starship update at Boca Chica facility
+HARLINGEN, Texas ( ValleyCentral ) – The Federal Aviation Administration has once again delayed the completion of SpaceX’s Programmatic Environmental Assessment.Summary: Musk presents Starship progress at Boca Chica

-The FAA has set a new date for the completion of the Final PEA citing “further comment review and ongoing interagency consultations” on their website.
+The FAA has set a new date for the completion of the final PEA citing “further comment review and ongoing interagency consultations” on its website.

-The Finalized PEA is part of the process for SpaceX to receive a vehicle operator license to conduct an orbital Starship test flight, however, it does not guarantee that they will get it upon completion of the PEA.
-If the finalized PEA calls for a subsequent Environmental Impact Statment, more studies on the Starship program will have to be conducted.Teen says Elon Musk blocked him after denying request to delete flight tracker
+The finalized PEA is part of the process for SpaceX to receive a vehicle operator license to conduct an orbital Starship test flight, however, it does not guarantee that they will get it upon completion of the PEA.
+If the finalized PEA calls for a subsequent environmental impact statement, more studies on the Starship program will have to be conducted.Is Boca Chica still the gateway to Mars?

 During Elon Musk’s Starship presentation last Thursday at the Boca Chica launch pad, Musk explained that while he had little insight into what the FAA will decide, he said he had a “rough indication” that there “may be an approval in March.”